cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/requirments/network.md

 +++
 title = "Network"
-description = "Network"
-weight = 40
-alwaysopen = false
+description = "The section describes the ports that are used by Cloudify Manager and network requirments." weight = 40 alwaysopen = false
 +++

-# Network Interface
+## Network Interface

 The {{< param cfy_manager_name >}} requires at least 2 network interfaces with configured IP addresses: